thehappycheese/nick-says-vs-code-extension/README.md

 before the next occurrence of the search string, staying on the same line as the current selection(s) end.

-*TODO: screencapture*
+> Does NOT use regex patterns

 ### 2.6.
 Command: `Sticky Line Above` - `ctrl+K ctrl+shift+enter`

-Similar to the built-in 'Line Above' command, but it brings the text after the cursor along.
+Similar to the built-in `Line Above`` command, but it brings the text after the cursor along.

-*TODO: screencapture*
+### 2.7.
+Command: `Reverse and Collect Lines` - `ctrl+K ctrl+shift+R`

+Reverse selected lines, then remove newline characters.